 The OCAD University program develops competencies in foresight, business and design innovation methods that, when applied, will develop solutions that are strategic, transformative and sustainable — economically, socially, and environmentally — and address human needs.

-AHO Systems Oriented Design considers the entire systems of complex challenges, from natural resources extraction to material and product supply chains, services, people interaction, the built environment, communities and urban environments, to landscapes and economies.
+The Oslo School of Architecture and Design (AHO) program, Systems Oriented Design (SOD), considers the entire systems of complex challenges, from natural resources extraction to material and product supply chains, services, people interaction, the built environment, communities and urban environments, to landscapes and economies.